act-auth/act-auth/README.md

 # 1. Introduction

-The Act Auth is an application-level protocol for both authentication and authorization in distributed, collaborative and decentralization systems.
+The branch January of Act Auth is an application-level framework for both authentication and authorization in distributed, collaborative and centralized systems.

 In the Internet, various kinds of information transfer are generated every day, including public information, private information, information that is only exposed to specified objects, and information that is only exposed to specified objects under certain conditions.
 Among them, non-public information accounts for a large part.
 In order to avoid these information being acquired by unexpected objects or restrict them, some measures need to be taken between senders and receivers to control.